Tx0actical/Epsilon/README.md

 The script has the following features:

-- System File Auditing &#8594
+- System File Auditing &rarr;

 ## Installation